Is Donald Trump Smart? Perhaps The Real Question Should Be What Does ‘Smart’ Mean And Could Any Definition Of This Term Be Applied To Trump?

 Smart people have traditionally been considered those who do well on IQ tests.
 But since Donald Trump — as far as we know — has never taken any professionally evaluated IQ tests, the issue of how smart he is isn’t easy to resolve — regardless of how obvious the answer might seem.

-The purpose of an intelligence test is to determine one person’s intelligence and rank it in an overall scale.
+The purpose of an intelligence test is to determine one person’s intelligence and rank it on an overall scale.
 By contrast, an aptitude test is designed to determine someone’s capacity to learn.
 Achievement tests simply determine what an individual has already learned.
 And we already know that Donald Trump isn’t a big reader.

 The Stanford-Binet test – named for early 20th century psychologists Alfred Binet and Theodore Simon – was designed to guide people toward career choices.
 The term “intelligence quotient” – IQ – is derived from this test.
 It’s not really designed to retroactively judge the intelligence – or lack thereof – of someone like Donald Trump.